"I tell you this: whatever you did for the least of my brothers or sisters, behold, you did it to me." Matthew 25:40

 Habitat for Humanity brings together volunteers to create decent, affordable housing.

 The Lighthouse is a full-service domestic violence program and rape crisis program serving victims in Baldwin County.

 South Baldwin Literacy Council provides trained instruction in reading, writing, and life skills, centered around the learner’s individual goals and capabilities.

 Mary’s Shelter provides family-style living for homeless adult pregnant women.

 The Salvation Army has been serving Mobile and Baldwin Counties since 1887, offering shelter, assistance, and recovery to those in need.

 The Association for Retarded Citizens of Baldwin County supports those with disabilities and their families.

-If you would like to learn more about how you can help, please speak with Charles Runels, our Outreach chairman, at 251-968-6261.
+If you would like to learn more about how you can help, please speak with Robert or Suzanne Monk, our Outreach chairs.